nerdyman/dx-scripts/README.md

 Although this is primarily aimed towards WSL installs, the actual distro scripts can run directly on a Linux machine.

 - [`agnostic.sh`](./agnostic.sh) - \*_should_ work on any Linux distro
-  - Install and configures Oh My Zsh
+  - Install and configure Oh My Zsh
-  - Install and configures nvm
+  - Install and configure nvm
   - Install and configure Starship Cross-Shell Prompt
   - Configure default shell (Zsh)
   - Configure fzf for Zsh (fzf install is handled in distro script)